koisto/koisto.github.io/thm_kenobi.md

 $ IPADDR=<ip address of vm given by tryhackme>
 ```
 ## Initial scan for open ports
-An initial scan of open TCP ports on the machine was carried oout using nmap.
+An initial scan of open TCP ports on the machine was carried out using nmap.

 ```bash
 $ nmap -sT -oN nmap_ports.txt $IPADDR